MarcGueury/oci-genai-agent-llama-lab/1-install/install.md

 # Install the Components

 ## Introduction
 In this lab, you will install all the components needed for this workshop.
-Oracle Digital Assistant will be provisioned manually.
-The rest will be provisioned automatically using a provided Terraform script.
+It will be provisioned automatically using a provided Terraform script.

 Estimated time: 45 min